DanielSchuette/cc_template/README.md

 the `Makefile` validates their installation and displays an appropriate error message if e.g. `gdb` or `valgrind` are not available.
 You don't have to use those, of course.
-Just delete the line that generates the error message (and maybe the target, so that you don't get confused why it is there in 6 months from now).
+Just delete the line that generates the error message (and maybe the target, so that you don't get confused why it is there at all in 6 months from now).
 But let me say this: on a reasonable Linux distro, all those programs are just one package manager invocation away, anyways :)

-# Incomplete Parts of the Template
+# Complete & Incomplete Parts of the Template
-This template can be used to quickly get going with a `C++` (or after simple modifications, `C`) project.
-It anticipates the workflow I typically establish for most of my projects of a certain size, that's mainly:
+This template can be used to quickly get going with a `C++` (or, after simple modifications, `C`) project.
+It anticipates the workflow I typically establish for most of my projects of a certain size.
+The most important parts are:

 - recompiling source files that changed
 - running a binary target with specific command line options for testing